axialeaa/DoormatCarpetExtension/README.md

 ## stickyStickyPistons
 Sticky pistons act like directional slime blocks.
-"stick_to_all" causes them to stick omnidirectionally like normal slime blocks.
+`stick_to_all` causes them to stick omnidirectionally like normal slime blocks.
 * Type: `ChainStoneMode`
 * Default value: `false`
 * Allowed options: `true`, `false`, `stick_to_all`